Andrea Martin: Career

+In 2024, Martin appeared on Broadway, in the Lincoln Center production of Ayad Akhtar's McNeal, along with Robert Downey Jr., who played the title character.

 Personal life

 Martin divides her time between Los Angeles and Toronto.
 On December 8, 2017, on The Marilyn Denis Show, Martin announced that after 47 years in Canada, she had become a Canadian citizen.
 She was previously married to Bob Dolman and had two sons with him, Joe and Jack.
-She has a grandchild via her eldest son.
-Through her marriage to Dolman, she was the sister-in-law of actor/comedian Martin Short, who married Dolman’s sister Nancy.
+She has a grandchild via her elder son.
+Through her marriage to Dolman, she was the sister-in-law of actor/comedian Martin Short, who married Dolman's sister Nancy.